Visual Content Vs Text : What works best?

 Visual Content vs Text

 When it comes to marketing, content is key.
 Giving the right information to the right audience in the right form is an effective strategy to stand out from the competition.
 The Internet is home to an abundance of content created daily, so businesses have to work hard to grab their target market’s attention.
+Content marketing and video marketing are the 2 strategies of Digital Marketing.
 With so many websites/blogs/social media accounts competing for a slice of the readership/viewership pie, marketers need to strategize well.
 But in this dense market churning out content, visual content vs text: What works best?

 Content comes in various forms.
 You can provide information via text, images, video, or a combination.
 But what is the best way to present content?
 Because about 65% of people are visual learners, a quick answer would be to go visual and use lots of images.
 It’s certainly a logical thing to do, knowing from our experience that images and infographics convey information well.